jayminwest/TeachNicheOfficial/ai_docs/core/GLOSSARY.md

 ### Playwright
 An end-to-end testing framework used to automate browser testing across Chromium, Firefox, and WebKit.

+### PurchasesService
+A service class that handles database operations related to purchases.

 ## R

 ### Retention